 - Body: The scope of the search is only body, not headers

-- NoResource: The scope of the search only the HTML body, excluding all headers and resources
+- NoResource: The scope of the search is only the HTML body, excluding all headers and resources

 j.
-IgnoreRedirections: This is an optional attribute with default value ‘No’.
+IgnoreRedirections: This is an optional attribute with the default value ‘No’.
 The possible values are:

 - Yes: By setting the ‘IgnoreRedirections=Yes’, it instructs LoadRunner not to search the dynamic value in the response of the redirected request.
 You can identify the redirected request by its response code HTTP 3XX.